AnClark/faust-vst/README.md

 Known Issues
 ============

-Qt plugin GUIs are well-known to cause problems with some hosts, as they may give rise to library incompatibilities and multithreading issues.
-Ardour seems to cause the most serious issues right now, and thus the custom GUIs are completely disabled at runtime when running the plugins in that DAW (we suggest using faust-lv2 with Ardour instead).
+Custom plugin GUIs are currently supported on Linux only.
+Even on Linux, Qt GUIs are known to cause problems with some VST hosts due to library incompatibilities and multithreading issues.
+Therefore custom GUIs are disabled in Ardour right now (we suggest using faust-lv2 with Qt4 GUIs instead, these seem to work fine in Ardour).
 If you notice random crashes or other issues with the host that you're using, you may either want to run the plugins through a modular host like [Carla](https://github.com/falkTX/Carla) or just disable GUI support in the plugins and use the host-provided generic GUIs instead.

-Some hosts don't seem to recognize the Faust-generated VST plugins at all.
+On Mac OS X some hosts don't seem to recognize the Faust-generated VST plugins at all.
 This might be due to some missing (esoteric) meta data.
 If anyone can shed light on this issue, please let us know, so that we can fix it.
 For the time being, you can try to run the plugins through Carla or some other modular host instead.

 Some hosts like Bitwig Studio and Qtractor don't seem to keep the plugin state across invocations.
 Others like Ardour, Carla, Reaper and Tracktion don't have